Kanzaki-H-SCT/Project-iota/README.md

 - `deleteOtherFromChat(chatMid, [userMid])` - kickoutFromGroup.
 - `deleteSelfFromChat` - leaveGroup.

-  Following is all the new Chats Service function, while there's no more comparison.
+- `getChatRoomAnnouncementsBulk` - getChatRoomAnnouncementsBulk

-  - getChatRoomAnnouncementsBulk
+- `getChatRoomAnnouncements` - getChatRoomAnnouncements
-  - getChatRoomAnnouncements
+- `createChatRoomAnnouncement` - createChatRoomAnnouncement
-  - createChatRoomAnnouncement
+- `removeChatRoomAnnouncement` - removeChatRoomAnnouncement
-  - removeChatRoomAnnouncement
+  > Yeah, as you see, actually above these four functions haven't changed.

-  - acceptChatInvitationByTicket
+- `acceptChatInvitationByTicket` - acceptGroupInvitationByTicket
-  - acceptChatInvitation
+- `acceptChatInvitation` - acceptGroupInvitation
-  - cancelChatInvitation
+- `cancelChatInvitation` - cancelGroupInvitation
-  - createChat
+- `createChat` - createGroup
-  - findChatByTicket
+- `findChatByTicket` - findGroupByTicket
-  - inviteIntoChat
+- `inviteIntoChat` - inviteIntoGroup
-  - reissueChatTicket
+- `reissueChatTicket` - reissueGroupTicket
-  - rejectChatInvitation
+- `rejectChatInvitation` - rejectGroupInvitation

   # Please read the entire README.md file, which is a respect for all of the developers or modifiers, and all of the users participated in this project.